Sign In / Sign Out

 Emotional Support Animals

-Students seeking the accommodation of a therapy or emotional support animal that is not a service animal, in their university/campus residence are required to register with DRC and follow the standard accommodation request process of submitting disability documentation that supports the need for a therapy or emotional support animal.
+Students seeking the accommodation of a therapy or emotional support animal that is not a service animal, in their university/campus residence are required to register with SAILS and follow the standard accommodation request process of submitting documentation that supports the need for a therapy or emotional support animal.
 In order to be considered for an emotional support or therapy animal, the individual must have a diagnosed disability and the animal requested should be necessary because it alleviates one or more of the identified symptoms or effects of the person’s disability.
 All accommodation requests, including those for emotional support or therapy animals, are considered on an individual basis.
 Additionally, individuals with disabilities are responsible for their therapy or emotional support animal and the university may exclude therapy or emotional support animals under certain circumstances.

 For more information, see: